kayden-yan/power-outage-discovery/README.md

 |     7 | MN          | severe weather     | 2015-07-18 02:00:00 |            1740 |             250000 |     13.07 |   2028875 |

 ### Univariate Analysis

+A univariate analysis we performed was on the reasons for power outages.
+We created a pie chart (plot 1) showing the distribution of the reasons for power outages, finding out the frequent reason is severe weather, which accounts for 49.7% of power outages.

 Plot 1: Here is the distribution of column CAUSE.CATEGORY.
 This pie chart shows the proportion of each events casuing the major power outages.